 - violation of the College computer use policy; unauthorized entry or dissemination of electronic information;

 - prank or harassing phone calls or email messages;

 - the hacking, duplication or unauthorized use of copyrighted software; destruction, unauthorized transfer or alteration of electronic files;

 - unauthorized use of another individual’s electronic identification number, such as password, Social Security number, pin number.

 - The copyright law of the United States (Title 17 U. S. Code) governs the making use of copyrighted material.
-All patrons are responsible for any infringement on this law.
+All patrons are responsible for any infringement of this law.

 - Patrons shall not damage, mar or steal library materials or equipment, or in any way destroy or damage library furnishings, walls, equipment, or other library property.

-- With the exception of campus police officers or other law enforcement officers acting in performance of their duties, patrons shall not possess, use or manufacture a firearm or other weapon.
+- With the exception of campus police officers or other law enforcement officers acting in the performance of their duties, patrons shall not possess, use or manufacture a firearm or other weapon.

 - Neither the Library nor the College is responsible for any personal property brought into the Library.
-Patrons are responsible for their own property and should not leave personal items left unattended.
+Patrons are responsible for their property and should not leave personal items left unattended.

 - Patrons shall not violate any published College regulations or federal, state, or local laws.

-Typically, a patron will receive a warning regarding a first violation of this code.
-Repeat instances of code violation or any violation of an extreme or criminal nature, may result in barring the patron from using the Library and its services.
+Typically, a patron will receive a warning regarding the first violation of this code.
+Repeat instances of a code violation or any violation of an extreme or criminal nature may result in barring the patron from using the Library and its services.
 A barring determination will be decided by the Library Director.